afeezazeez/MiniSend/README.md

 - Reusable components were used on frontend to avoid duplication
 - To view emails for a recipient, All recipient emails on the dashboard were made clickable which link to a page for viewing emails of the recipient
 -  Email  attachments were uploaded to public storage.
-- Queueing systems was implemented for sending emails.
+- Queue  was implemented for sending emails.
 Database was configured as queue driver.
 By this, Clients don't need to wait for long time to get response when they send emails.
 Instead,emails sent are saved, then picked up by a job that runs in the background.
 This job will send the email to appropriate recipient.
 - Emails sent have status 'Posted' by default
 - The underground job is responsible for updating the email status in the database to 'Sent' or 'Failed' depending on the outcome of the job action.
-- If sending of emails fails, the underground jpb will update the status in db and also add the failure reason in a new column which I added for emails.
-This can be viewd on the frontend
+- If sending of emails fails, the underground job will update the status in db and also add the failure reason in a new column which I added for emails.
+This can be viewed on the frontend
 - Whenever an email is sent and get saved in the database, if it has attachments,attachments are immediately uploaded.
 If these two operations are successful, the email get sent to the recipient.
 - In a case where attachments upload fail, Database transaction was used to rollback such email from the database and mail doesn't get sent.
 - As  a layer of security against DDOS, backend api was throttled(rate limited)